mccullerlp/phasor/README.md

  * Fitting is fast and can/(should) support parameter variations during the fits.

  * Can implement resonant mode systems to get the cavity eigenmode.
-Advanced: if done using substrate copies (see documentation for declarative.substrate), then parameter variation will affect event the cavity eigenmodes.
+Advanced: if done using substrate copies (see documentation for phasor.base.autograft), then parameter variation will affect event the cavity eigenmodes.

 ## Generation Stages